Tech Company PacSana Signs Major U.S. Deal

 How to Develop a Backup Medication Supply for Emergencies

 Many seniors need to take multiple medications for chronic health issues.
 Often, missing even one dose of medicine can be very dangerous for the elderly, causing them to become sick or even end up in the hospital.
-Unfortunately, running out of timely medications could happen if an existing supply gets misplaced or contaminated, or if…
+Unfortunately, running out of timely medications could happen if an existing supply gets misplaced or contaminated or if…

 Read More